olance/intellij-prisma/README.md

 - [X] Prisma icon on `.prisma` files
 - [X] Syntax highlighting
-- [ ] Prisma-specific Color Scheme – being able to fine-tune syntax highlighting of Prisma-specific tokens
+- [X] Prisma-specific Color Scheme – being able to fine-tune syntax highlighting of Prisma-specific tokens
+- [ ] Error highlighting
+- [ ] Code formatter - *being able to automatically format a .prisma file*
 - [ ] Line commenter – *being able to comment the current line via a keyboard shortcut*
 - [ ] Code folding – *being able to fold/collapse blocks within the editor*
 - [ ] Code structure view - *being able to see the file's structure in the Structure tool window*
-- [ ] Code formatter - *being able to automatically format a .prisma file*
 - [ ] Usage finder - *being able to find usages of an entity*
 - [ ] Reference resolution - *being able to navigate from an entity usage to its definition*
 - [ ] Code completion - *being able to provide autocompleted keywords/entity names*